Install the gearbox on a workbench or stand

 Fig. Fastening the clutch slave cylinder, NDO gearbox: 1 - pipeline fastening bolts, 2 - clutch cylinder fastening bolts.

-Fig. Gearbox Disassembly: 1 - Gear selector pin, 2 - Gear selector ball detent, 3 - Neutral sensor and reverse light switch, 4 - Gear selector mount, 5 - Shift fork rod retainers, 6 - Cap.
+Fig. Gearbox Disassembly: 1 - Gear selector thrust pin, 2 - Gear selector ball detent, 3 - Neutral sensor and reverse light switch, 4 - Gear selector mechanism mounting, 5 - Shift fork rod retainers, 6 - Cap.

-Also, remove the mechanism mounting screws (shown with red arrows) and remove the mechanism assembly.
+Also, remove the mounting screws of the mechanism itself (shown with red arrows) and remove the mechanism assembly.

-Remove the shift fork rod retainers (5) and cap (6).
+Remove the shift fork rod retainers (5) and the cap (6).

 Fig. Location of the secondary shaft retaining ring